Annibor/dog-adoption/README.md

 ### Project Goals

-The primary goal of *Dog rescue center* is to :
+The primary goal of *PawPal* is to :
+-  create a user-friendly platform where individuals can view, search, and apply for adopting dogs, while ensuring that the website is accessible, responsive, and easy to navigate.

 - [Back to Top](#table-of-content)